cstiedl/GlobalAzureBootcamp/README.md

-# GlobalAzureBootcamp
+# GlobalAzureBootcamp - Azure Serverless Integration
-Global Azure Bootcamp - Azure Serverless Integration - Samples
+The repo contains samples that are presented at the Global Azure Bootcamp 2020 in Pasching, Austria.